grand-mother/data_challenge1/README.md

-# Data Challenge 1
+# Data Challenges

 ## The **Main Objective** of the Data Challenges:

-Prepare the full simulation and data analysis chain for UHECR/UHEnu.
+Prepare the full simulation and data analysis chain for UHECR/UHEnu within GRAND.

 ## **Specific Objectives** of the data challenge:

-* Tune & validate the ROOT data format, ZHAireS to ROOT conversion
+* Tune & validate the ROOT data format, simulation to ROOT conversion
 * Add ROOT input/output to the electronic chain
 * Identify what is missing in GRANDlib
 * Document the simulation and data analysis chain and the interfaces

-As the code you will produce during the data challenge may be included in the grandlib, it is highly recommanded that the code writing standard of grandlib are followed.
-These are presented here [].
+As the code you will produce during the data challenge may be included in the grandlib, it is highly recommanded that the [general](https://indico.in2p3.fr/event/25301/sessions/16114/attachments/68207/95788/pres_code_quality_general.pdf) and [specific](https://indico.in2p3.fr/event/25301/sessions/16114/attachments/68207/95787/pres_code_quality_grand.pdf) code writing standard of grandlib are followed.

 ## Rules of the game: